symfonycorp/symfony-cloud-docs/services/postgresql.rst

 .. code-block:: yaml

     mydatabase:
-        # supported versions: 9.6, 10, 11, 12
+        # supported versions: 9.6, 10, 11, 12, 13
         # 9.3 is also available but not maintained upstream
-        type: postgresql:12
+        type: postgresql:13
         disk: 1024

 .. caution::

-   Upgrading to PostgreSQL 12 using the ``postgis`` extension is currently not supported.
+   Upgrading to PostgreSQL 12 or 13 using the ``postgis`` extension is currently not supported.
 Attempting to upgrade with this extension enabled will result in a failed deployment that will require support intervention to fix.